 The classroom teacher will notify parents about each field trip.
 All students are required to ride the bus to and from the field trip unless prior approval has been given.
 Field trips are planned for educational purposes to meet classroom objectives.
 Participation in a field trip experience is a privilege extended to those students who have demonstrated effort in attendance, completing work to maintain grades, and exhibiting proper behavior and citizenship skills.
-In deciding to attend a field trip, the student accepts full responsibility for his/her actions while on the trip.
-If the trip involves advance purchase of tickets, the school district will be unable to refund the cost of the ticket if a child is absent or unable to participate in the trip.
+Students must abide by all school policies during transportation and during field-trip activities, and shall treat all field trip locations as though they are school grounds.
+Failure to abide by school rules and/or location rules during a field trip may subject the student to discipline.
+All students who wish to attend a field trip must receive written permission from a parent or guardian with authority to give permission.
+Students may be prohibited from attending field trips (including reward trips) for any of the following reasons: